-6. Conclusions
+6 Conclusions

-Our main contribution is a method to transform the deadlock and reachability problems for 1-safe Petri nets into the problem of finding a stable model of a logic program and its correctness proof.
-We do the translation in two steps: (i) Existing methods and tools are used to generate a finite complete prefix of the 1-safe Petri net [5, 8, 12, 13]. (ii) The deadlock and reachability problems for the finite complete prefix are translated into the problem of finding a stable model of a logic program.
+Our main contribution is a method to transform the deadlock and reachability problems for 1-safe Petri nets into the problem of finding a stable model of a logic program.
+We do this translation in two steps: (i) Existing methods and tools are used to generate a finite complete prefix of the 1-safe Petri net [5, 7, 10, 11]. (ii) The deadlock and reachability problems for the finite complete prefix are translated into the problem of finding a stable model of a logic program.
 This step uses the two new translations presented in this work, both of which are linear in the size of the prefix.